xnuinside/gino-admin/README.md

 To see the full list of supported types take a look here:
 [gino_admin/types.py](gino_admin/types.py)

 If you don't see type that you need - open the github issue with request and I will add it https://github.com/xnuinside/gino-admin/issues.
-Or you can open PR by yourself and I will be glad to review it :)
+Or you can open PR by yourself and I will be glad to review it.

 ### How to run Gino-Admin